HyperledgerCN/fabric-docs-i18n/source/chaincode.rst

-Chaincode Tutorials 链码教程
+Chaincode Tutorials
 ===================

-What is Chaincode? 什么是链码？
+What is Chaincode?
 ------------------

 Chaincode is a program, written in `Go <https://golang.org>`_, `node.js <https://nodejs.org>`_,